ghicheon/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used center/left/right camera images and flipped images.
 In summary, I could get 6 training  data per a cvs file entry.

-Actually, I was about to add recovering driving and reverse center lane driver.if it's not proper.
+Actually, I was about to add recovering driving and reverse center lane driver if the expected result can not be achieved with this data.
-However for my model, center lane driving data is enough to get a expected result.
+However, for my model, center lane driving data is enough to get a good result.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 I created the model based on NVIDIA model.
 It seems to suffer from overfitting  because validation loss is much higher that training loss.
-Even if many epoches was done, validation loss didn't decrese.
+Even if many epoches was done, validation loss didn't decrease.
 Because of this, I used less nodes in fully connected layers and added drop out layers.
 0.5 was used for  drop out rate.
 (I tried 0.2 ,0.3 and so on.
-Finally,I found out small rate didn't make a good result)
+Finally,I found out small rate couldn't make a good result)

 I divided the training data into 3 parts for training,validation, and test.
 70% is for training.
 20% is for validation.
 10% is for test.